-Former child soldier wins Goldman prize for protecting Virunga
+Former child soldier wins Goldman prize for protecting Congo's wildlife

 In 2015, Katembo became director of Upemba National Park, in southern DRC.
 Here, he faces many of the challenges he battled at Virunga.
 Gold and emerald mining as well as armed poachers pose the biggest threat to the park's biodiversity.
 Armed rebel groups control parts of the park.

-For their safety, the father of four lives apart from his family, seeing them just every six months.
+For their safety, he lives apart from his family and small children, seeing them just every six months.

 "We need to have the same kind of strategies in place to combat illegal mining exploration in the park and have the laws be respected like we did in Virunga," he says.